 All the legacy of the Dashwood family, whose Sir Francis Dashwood, 11th Baron le Despencer (1708 – 1781) was an English rake and politician, Chancellor of the Exchequer (1762–1763) and founder of the notorious Hellfire Club, along with the Earl of Sandwich, are alleged to have met at the George and Vulture Inn, (located in the City of London), throughout the 1730s before moving the club to Medmenham Abbey, a short distance from West Wycombe on the River Thames and then into the caves.
 The club was notorious for orgies and black magic, but had disbanded by 1763 (according to church records) with the caves falling into disuse.

 Sir Francis was a very busy man; building roads, a fine country house, church, mausoleum, an elaborate cave system where he entertained, all using local materials hewn from the hillside (by the locals at a shilling a day), that legend has it has been inhabited since…well, forever.
-The church was named St Lawrence, as all churches are, that supersede places of pagan worship, and seems to retain elements of its ‘sense of place’ as it includes a golden ball that rises above the tower and has space for six Georgian party-goers inside.
+The church was named St Lawrence; a commonplace name for churches that supersede places of pagan worship.
+Retaining elements of its ‘sense of place’ as it includes a golden ball that rises above the tower with space for six Georgian party-goers inside.
 Saying their prayers?

 The church is typically open on Sunday afternoons from March until the end of September and is worth visiting.
 The churchyard is bursting with gravestones, many at strange angles as if the inhabitants have been moving around inside.
 Impressive columns to the fallen of the First and Second World Wars, and local families including the prominent Joynson’s; one poignant inscription to their 16 year-old son William, who drowned whilst swimming in the Seine in Paris in 1865.
 The imaged journey home from Paris to West Wycombe in 1865 has stayed with me since my visit.